Morris H. Hansen: U.S. Census Bureau 1935–1968

 His papers with William N. Hurwitz are viewed as foundational building blocks for later developments in design-based sampling theory.
 The developments in single-stage and multi-stage sampling culminated in the two volume set of books with Hurwitz and W.G.
 Madow on sampling theory that are still regarded as a basic resources for practicing survey statisticians.

-In 1947 he was elected as a Fellow of the American Statistical Association.
-He also served as President of the Institute of Mathematical Statistics in 1953 and President of the American Statistical Association in 1960.
-His reminiscences on survey sampling can be viewed on the American Statistical Association Amstat Videos page.

 Later years

 After retiring from the Census Bureau, Hansen joined Westat, a private research firm in Rockville MD USA, as a vice president in 1968.
 He was later elected chairman of the board of directors, a capacity in which he served until 1990.
 With his long-time colleague, Benjamin J. Tepping, Hansen designed innovative multistage procedures for selecting establishments and goods to price within establishments in the CPI.
 The US Bureau of Labor Statistics adopted the new methods and later extended them to the Producer Price Index and the International Trade Price Index.

 In 1983, while at Westat, he, Tepping, and Madow published an important contribution to an ongoing controversy among researchers in sampling theory and estimation on the role of models in making inferences from survey data.

-He died in 1990 at the age of 79 in Washington DC.